camunda-community-hub/camunda-platform-7-keycloak/README.md

 	  useEmailAsCamundaUserId: true
 	  administratorGroupName: camunda-admin

 Hint: the engine must **not** create a user upon startup.
 Hence you must not configure an `admin-user` for `camunda.bpm` in your `application.yaml`.
-The following configuration will likely cause errors upon startup, the `admin-user` part must be deleted in order to work properly.
+The following configuration will likely cause errors upon startup:

 	camunda.bpm:
 	  admin-user: